moj-analytical-services/writing_functions_in_r/README.md

 You could either put each function in its own R script with the same name, or you could group related functions into clearly named scripts.

-Then just use `source("my_functions_script.R")` (with `my_functions_script.R` replaced with the name of your script) to run the code and make your functions available to you in the current session.
+Then just use `source("functions/my_functions_script.R")` (with `functions/` and `my_functions_script.R` replaced with the name of the folder and the name of your script, respectively) to run the code and make your functions available to you in the current session.
 As with loading packages, it’s best to do this at the top of your script.

 -----